 Financial institutions are common targets for attackers because of the amount of money in their control.
 Access to a user’s sensitive information would allow an attacker to commit identity theft, as well as steal any money associated with the account.
 Many of these companies have stringent regulations and security in order to protect users and their financial holdings.
 However, attackers are continually finding ways to compromise users’ accounts.

-In this attack, attackers are impersonating a company's security team and are sending out phishing attacks contained within calendar application invites.
+In this attack, attackers impersonate a company's security team to send out phishing attacks contained within calendar application invites.

-- Result: Any credentials and information submitted through the form will be sent directly to the attacker, who can then use this information to take over the victims’ accounts and transfer funds out of their accounts.
+Any credentials and information submitted through the form will be sent directly to the attacker, who can then use this information to take over the victims’ banking details and transfer funds out of their accounts.

-- Hidden Payload: The malicious link was hidden inside of the description of an .ics (calendar invite) file, which are often thought of to be benign.
-Additionally, the message instructs users to open the attached file using their mobile device.
+Adding further complications, the message instructs users to open the attached file using their mobile device.
 Here, the attacker is attempting to exploit a setting where the event will automatically be added to a user’s calendar.
 Most of these programs will send an automatic notification to the user and attackers hope that potential victims will click on the event and follow the malicious link.
-As a result, these attacks are more likely to be seen by recipients.
+As a result, these attacks are more likely to be seen by recipients

 Abnormal stops this attack due to the unusual sender, the unusual IP geolocation, and the abnormal email signoff that indicates that the email is impersonating a brand.
 Combined with the link pattern and the impersonated landing page, Abnormal can determine that this email is malicious and stops it before hitting inboxes.

 To see how to protect your users and your company banking information, schedule a demo of Abnormal today.